 To immigrate a green card holder's parents to the United States, they must get green cards for their parents first.
-In addition, green card holders cannot petition for green cards for anyone other than their spouse and any unmarried children under the age of 21.
+In addition, holders of green cards cannot petition for anyone other than their spouse or unmarried children under 21.

 The parent would be an immediate relative (not subject to annual numerical quotas) if s/he were still residing in another country; and

-• All petitions filed by the green card holders are still pending with USCIS at the time of visa interview.
+- All petitions filed by the green card holders are still pending with USCIS during the visa interview.

-• All green card holders' visa petitions (I-130 and I-600 or I-800) must be approved before a consular officer at a US Embassy or Consulate may approve the immigrant visa petition filed by the U.S. citizen son/daughter on their behalf
+- All green card holders' visa petitions (I-130 and I-600 or I-800) must be approved before a consular officer at a U.S. Embassy or Consulate may approve the immigrant visa petition filed by the U.S. citizen's son/daughter on their behalf.

-For people who are trying to immigrate their green card holders' parents to the United States, green card holders must be legal US citizens on green card holders' immigration paperwork.
-Green cards are green-coloured identification cards that show proof of a person's lawful presence in the United States.
+For people who are trying to immigrate their green card holders' parents to the United States, green card holders must be legal U.S. citizens on green card holders' immigration paperwork.
+Green cards are green-colored identification cards that show proof of a person's lawful presence in the United States.

 This will also depend on which green card holder immigrants their parents to the United States.
 Children who have green cards cannot immigrate to their parents until they have green cards themselves.